Most people are surprised at the economics behind rental property returns versus stocks’ returns over the last 145 years.

 We’ve mentioned friends and family several times now as possible sources of money for your down payment.
 But who says lending you money is the only option?

-They may want to partner with you on a deal!
+They may want to partner with you on a real estate deal!

-Imagine the following scenario: you don’t have any money for a down payment, but you’re willing to learn how to invest in rental properties.
+Imagine the following scenario: you don’t have any money for a down payment, but you bring real estate investing expertise (or the willingness to develop it).
 Your friend has money for a down payment, but no time to spend learning the ropes of buying rental properties.

 Match made in heaven.
-They provide the down payment, you provide the sweat.
+They provide the down payment, you provide the knowledge and sweat.

 Chances are, you know someone who’s looking to diversify and invest some money in real estate.
 Who doesn’t love passive income?
 And rental properties produce passive income better than just about any other investment.